surma/surma.dev/content/things/is-postmessage-slow.md

 As I said, for state objects it’s _often_ only a handful of properies that change.
 But not always.
 In fact, [PROXX] has a scenario where patchsets could turn out quite big: The first reveal can affect up to 80% of the game field, which adds up to a patchset of about ~70KiB.
 When targeting feature phones, that is too much, especially as we might have JS-driven WebGL animations running.

 We asked ourselves an architectural question: Can our app support partial updates?
 Patchsets are a collection of patches. **Instead of sending all patches in the patchset at once, you can “chunk” the patchset into smaller partitions and apply them sequentially.** Send patches 1-10 in the first message, 11-20 on the next, and so on.
+Taking this to the extreme, you are streaming your patches rather, allowing you to use all the patterns you might know and love from reactive programming.

 Of course, this can result in incomplete or even broken visuals if you don’t pay attention.
 However, you are in control of how the chunking happens and could reorder the patches to avoid any undesired effects.
 For example, you could make sure that the first chunk contains all patches affecting on-screen elements, and put the remaining patches in to a couple of patchsets to give the main thread room to breathe.

 We do chunking in [PROXX].
 When the user taps a field, the worker iterates over the entire grid to figure out which fields need to be updated and collects them in a list.
 If that list grows over a certain threshold, we send what we have so far to the main thread, empty the list and continue iterating the game field.
 These patchsets are small enough that even on a feature phone the cost of `postMessage()` is negligible and we still have enough main thread budget time to update our game’s UI.
 The iteration algorithm works from the first tile outwards, meaning our patches are ordered in the same fashion.
 If the main thread can only fit one message into its frame budget (like on the Nokia 8110), the partial updates disguise as a reveal animation.
 If we are on a powerful machine, the main thread will keep processing message events until it runs out of budget just by nature JavaScript’s event loop.